 When deciding child custody, courts must consider the unique factors of each case.
 The child’s best interests are of utmost importance, and courts will try to place the child in a stable and safe environment.
 With our Fayetteville child custody lawyer, you can receive compassionate and experienced legal assistance for your case.

 The state of North Carolina recognizes three broad categories of child custody.
 These include shared custody, joint custody, and sole custody.
 If parents are unable to agree on custody through informal negotiation or mediation, the court will step in and order a custody plan.

 Primary joint custody refers to the final decision-making power of a parent or guardian, often regarding education, medical care, and religious training.
 Primary custodians are also where a child will live for more than two-thirds of the time.
 Furthermore, joint custody provides for both parents, whether they have primary or secondary custody, to stay active and involved in both education and medical issues.

 Under North Carolina law, the best interests of the child are important for granting sole, shared or joint custody to one or both parents.
 It is essential to prove the parent’s ability to provide a safe and stable environment to allow the child to grow and develop.
-At Hedahl & Radtke Family Law Center, our Fayetteville, NC family law attorney can answer your questions, gather and present evidence, and represent you throughout the process.
+At Hedahl & Radtke Family Law Center, our Fayetteville child custody attorney can answer your questions, gather and present evidence, and represent you throughout the process.